For only the second year ever, Iowa State University students will present their research at the National Conference on Undergraduate Research.

 Josua Gonzales-Neal, Tomball, Texas, software engineering, “Literary Review of the Security for the Internet of Things Survey”

-Takao Shibamoto, Cookeville, Tennessee, computer engineering, “Primer Server – A Web Application to Design Primers for the Amplification of Unique DNA Targets in Complex Genomes”
+Takao Shibamoto, Tokyo, Japan, computer engineering, “Primer Server – A Web Application to Design Primers for the Amplification of Unique DNA Targets in Complex Genomes”

 To view a full list of all 51 students presenting their research, click here for the original University News story.